SSOrangeCATY/FPSMatch/CommandHelper_en-us.md

     - `<item>`: Item.
       **Example:** `/fpsm map modify map1 team team1 kits add diamond_sword`
       **Explanation:** This command adds starting equipment to the specified team.
+- `modify <mapName> team <teamName> teams <action>`
+  - `<action>`: Action type, such as add, clear, clearAll, set.
+    - `set`: This command sets spawn points for a specified team within a designated area on the map.
+It can be used to set spawn points for a team, with the ability to specify a rectangular area using two diagonal coordinates.
+By default, all spawn points within the area are saved with the y coordinate based on the player's position when issuing the command, and the spawn points are aligned to the direction the player is facing.
+You need to provide extra Vec2 args `<from> <to>`.